quochungto/stanford-cs231n-assignment-solution/README.md

 # Stanford CS231n Convolutional Neural Networks for Visual Recognition - Assignment Solution

 This repository contains my solution for the course CS231n Convolutional Neural Networks for Visual Recognition (Spring 2017) offered by Stanford University.
+* All notebooks in the assignment are implemented to run with Google Colab.
-The deep learning framework used for the assignment is PyTorch.
-I started the course on Jan 3rd 2021 and finished it on Feb 23rd 2021.
+* The deep learning framework used for the assignment is PyTorch.
+* I started the course on Jan 3rd 2021 and finished it on Feb 23rd 2021.

 **Assignment 1**